 On rare occasions you may need to add non-visible link context.
-The solution is to apply CSS class which visually hides contextual text, while still making it readable by Google, adaptive screen readers, and other non-visual displays.
+There are two methods for doing this in WordPress.
+Both methods visually hide contextual text, while still making it readable by Google, adaptive screen readers, and other non-visual displays.
+Please note the key differences between with how each method is read by screen reader technology.

 - In the rich text editor create a read more link with your contextual verbiage, as you normally would.